Sustainability Journey

 Corporate Strategy and Sustainability Long-term Target

-PTTEP is committed to delivering sustainable value from within to support the wider society (From We to World) and supporting the UN SDGs while considering the benefits of all stakeholders involved.
+PTTEP is committed to delivering sustainable value from within to support wider society (From We to World) and supporting the UN Sustainable Development Goals (SDGs) while considering the benefits for all relevant stakeholders.
 Our corporate strategy is formulated with a focus on ensuring energy security and business resilience to address the ongoing global crisis and navigate the energy transition, together with environmental conservation.
-Therefore, PTTEP has established 3 business strategic pillars and sustainability long-term targets encompassing ESG dimensions as follows:
+These efforts align with the three pillars of the sustainability framework: HPO, GRC, and SVC.
+Therefore, PTTEP has established sustainability strategies and long-term targets encompassing the Company’s focused Sustainable Development Goals as follows:

 Drive Value